Seafile Real-Time Backup Server¶

 primary_url: the primary server's address in url format.

-sync_token: a secret that shared between the primary and backup server.
-It's 40 character SHA1 generated by the system admin.
+sync_token: a secret shared between the primary and backup server.
+It's a 40 character SHA1 token generated by the system admin.
 You can use

 uuidgen | openssl sha1command to generate a random token.

 sync_poll_interval: The backup server polls all libraries of the primary server periodically.
-You can set the poll interval in the unit of hours.
-The default interval is 1 hour, which mean the backup server will poll the primary every hour.
-You should choose larger intervals if you have large number of libraries.
+You can set the poll interval in units of hours.
+The default interval is 1 hour, which means the backup server will poll the primary every hour.
+You should choose larger intervals if you have larger libraries.

-If you use https to sync between primary and backup servers, you have to use the correct Seafile server package for your system.
-If you run CentOS, you should use the Seafile package named without "Ubuntu" suffix; if you run Debian or Ubuntu, you should use the Seafile package named with "Ubuntu" suffix.
-Otherwise you may meet CA error in https requests.
+If you use HTTPS to sync between primary and backup servers, you must use the correct Seafile server package for your system.
+If you run CentOS, you should use the Seafile package named without the "Ubuntu" suffix; if you run Debian or Ubuntu, you should use the Seafile package named with "Ubuntu" suffix.
+Otherwise you may meet CA errors in HTTPS requests.

-After saving the configuration, restart seafile service on the primary and backup servers.
-The backup server will automatically start backup on restart.
+After saving the configuration, restart the seafile service on the primary and backup servers.
+The backup server will automatically start backing up on restart.

 Note: Don't start the seahub progress on the Seafile backup server.